Lesterhuis-Training-en-Consultancy/moodle-block-user_favorites/README.md

 4. Install the plugin

 ## Known issues
-We using the `user_preferences` DB table.
+We using the `user_preferences` DB table for storing user favourites.
 The max length stored here is a varchar 1333.
 Because of this, the plugin has a limit in how many favourites a user can store.

 ### Workaround for this
 ```sql